Connect to a ClickHouse® cluster

 Select an available host automatically

-• rw.<cluster id>.at.double.cloud to connect to one of the cluster's available hosts, where <cluster id> is CNAME of one of the available hosts.
+• rw.<cluster_id>.at.double.cloud to connect to one of the cluster's available hosts. <cluster_id> is the CNAME value of one of the available hosts.

-• <shard name>.<cluster id>.at.double.cloud to an Alive host in the specified shard.
+• <shard_name>.<cluster_id>.at.double.cloud to connect to an Alive host in a specific shard.

-Copy <cluster id> from the Id field in the Overview tab on your cluster information page or copy the HTTPS connection string from the Hosts tab.
+You can find <cluster_id> in the ID field in the Overview tab on your cluster information page or copy the HTTPS connection string from the Hosts tab.

 If the host from the above address line becomes unavailable, you might encounter a short lag before the address leads to another available host.